lukeproske/huckleberry-pi/README.md

 5. Attach the screen to the front eclosure using 4 M2.5x6mm socket head bolts
 6. Place the front enclosure face down on a table and insert the keyboard
 7. Add a piece of double-sided kapton tape to the back of the keyboard
-8. Place the USB power bank in the front encloser
+8. Place the USB power bank in the front enclosure
 9. Add a piece of double-sided kapton tape to the back of the power bank
 10. Route the USB cables & adapters as shown
 11. Screw the enclosure back onto the enclosure front using 6 M3x10mm countersunk head bolts